andrew250402/angelmortal-hacknroll2023/README.md

 user1, user2, user3

 this row implies that user 1 is a mortal of user 2 and is also an angel of user 3

+The csv and python files provided are specific to 3 players (our team members)